There are now 2 possible online modes for units:

-- Students are able to (1) consolidate student understanding of mediation practice and research through application to real scenarios; (2) develop mediation, mediation advocacy and mediation research skills; (3) interact directly with real clients and mediators in a mediator/lawyer/client relationship and work with the UWA mediation clinic team on practice and research issues; (4) foster a deep understanding of the ethical and professional responsibilities of mediators, legal practitioners, mediation advocates and researchers; (5) develop a critical approach to issues impacting upon the practice of mediation and mediation research; (6) demonstrate an understanding of the role of mediators, lawyers and researchers in a practical context; (7) develop critical reflection skills and/or the ability to write a clear and concise research report; and (8) develop advanced, effective and meaningful oral communication skills.
+Students are able to (1) consolidate student understanding of legal practice and research through application to real-life scenarios; (2) develop capacity to think critically, strategically and creatively in developing case theories and litigation/mediation approaches to legal issues; (3) interact directly with affected communities, lawyers and policymakers in a collaborative relationship and work with the UWA academics and Lab/Clinic teams on legal practice and research issues; (4) foster a deep understanding of the ethical and professional responsibilities of legal practitioners; (5) develop a critical approach to issues impacting upon legal practice and research, with a particular focus on strategic litigation/mediation; (6) demonstrate an understanding of the role of lawyers and researchers in a practical litigation/mediation context; (7) develop critical reflection skills; and (8) develop advanced, e?ective and meaningful oral and written communication skills.

-- Indicative assessments in this unit are as follows: (1) participation at UWA Mediation Clinic (or related) activities; (2) fortnightly case round meetings + summary report; and (3) final research report.
+Indicative assessments in this unit are as follows: (1) clinical placement in the Minderoo Tech & Policy Lab/UWA Mediation, comprising attendance at case round meetings and seminars and preparation of short oral and written reports; (2) major project; and (3) final reflective essay.
 Further information is available in the unit outline.